UMAprotocol/UMIPs/Implementations/uniswap-volume-kpi.md

 1. Identify a set of pairs/pools.
   - We choose to use the criteria that Uniswap itself uses to only track "meaningful usage".
+  - We then took a snapshot of pools with "meaningful usage" at 00:00 UTC on August 1st, 2021.
 2. Compute the volume
-  - In order to further fend off manipulation, we will use an average over 30 days rather than using a single day's volume.
+  - In order to further fend off manipulation, we will use an average of 30 day daily volume rather than using a single day's volume.

 In this document, we'll document Uniswap's methodology, but, if we wanted, we could design our own criteria to choose pairs/pools or pick a different number of days.